truework/lambda-s3-antivirus/README.md

 ### Set up and utilize invokable lambda endpoint

 1. Build the lambda zip.
-See  "Building the lambada function".
+See  "Building the lambda function".

 2. In AWS create a lambda function using the lambda.zip which can act upon S3 buckets of your choice.
  - This is done in the same fashion as in the attached blog post for the Downloader and Scanner.